The March 2018 Greater Atlanta Coin Show enjoyed many visitors to a bourse full

-Each monthly coin show welcomes everyone, whether new to the collecting hobby,
+Everyone is welcome, whether new to the collecting hobby, experienced

-experienced numismatists familiar with the bourse, or just someone curious about
+numismatists familiar with the bourse, or just someone curious about a coin show.

 You are also welcome whether you want to buy, sell, trade, obtain a free verbal